DanielBaulig/sioe-demo/README.md

 Please read my article [socket.io and Express.
 Tying it all together.](http://www.danielbaulig.de/socket-ioexpress) for details on what is going on.

+Note: This demo was written for Express 2.x and does not longer translate 1:1 to newer versions of Express.
+The basic principles still apply, but the Express APIs have slightly changed since then.

 # Installation

     npm install sioe-demo